 Well known as a good source of probiotics, kombucha is a sweet tea beverage fermented with yeast and bacteria.
-It is commonly called the “immortal health elixir” and it’s more popular now than ever before.
-In fact, the market is expected to grow at a healthy pace of approximately 25% per year until 2020.
+It is commonly called the “immortal health elixir" and it's more popular now than ever before.
 In addition to its strong, robust flavor, kombucha is an incredible tonic with many health-promoting properties.
 Let’s explore six ways kombucha supports gut health.

 1. Kombucha Contains Probiotics